opiter09/Fossil-Fighters-Champions-Randomizer/README.md

   entirely untouched.
 Note that each vivosaur is randomized separately, not shuffled around as with the fossils

-Finally, if you would like to see the table of new spawns, see the "newDigsiteSpawns.txt" the randomizer generates.
-Unlike FF1, we don't have map names associated to everything, so you'll have to look at the shapes of the zone maps in "FFC-E-Maps-Color.zip" to figure out which area is which.
+Finally, if you would like to see the table of new spawns, see the file "newDigsiteSpawns.txt" that the randomizer generates.

 [1]: Because Champions, not every vivosaur's internal ID matches their Number shown in game.
 It is much simpler to use the former, so just deal with having to open a text file once in